-Just north of there is Place Mohammed V, a large plaza with fountains surrounded by government buildings.
+Just north of there is Place Mohammed V, a large square with fountains surrounded by government buildings.

 The guy in the conical hat is a water vendor, eager to have his picture taken in return for baksheesh.
 There will be many more of those in Marrakech.